YankeeZuluDev/MatchThree/README.md

 # MatchThree
-A repository for MatchThree game
+A repository for "Match Three" game